ST. PAUL, Minn. — J.T. Brown's past year has been nothing short of busy and filled with changes.

-Ahead of Saturday's game against the Lightning, the Tampa Bay Times caught up with Brown.
+Ahead of Saturday's Wild game against the Lightning, the Tampa Bay Times caught up with Brown.

 What has the past year been like for you?

-What are you taking away most from your time in Tampa Bay as a hockey player?
+What are you taking away most from your time in Tampa as a hockey player?

 It was about a year ago that you peacefully protested during the national anthem.

-You made an effort to become involved with Tampa police officers, participating in ride-alongs.
+You made an effort to become involved with Tampa police officers, participating in the ride along.
 What did you take away from that experience, as well as other community events and programs?

-You worked alongside Lightning owner Jeff Vinik on community-related programs and events.
-What was your experience like with him?
+You worked alongside Lightning owner Jeff Vinik on some community-related programs and events.
+What was your experience like with him over the years?